Use your home's equity for a second mortgage to manage major expenses without spending a ton out of pocket.

 A first mortgage is the primary mortgage loan that goes toward paying a home.
 This could be the loan you used for the initial purchase of the home or a refinance.

-A second mortgage, or home equity loan, is a loan you take out using the equity you have available from your home’s value.
+A second mortgage is a loan you take out in addition to your primary mortgage on the same property using the equity you have available from your home’s value.

 For example, you owe $100,000 on your home, and it’s worth $300,000.
 You have $200,000 in home equity.
 You need a new stove, money for a wedding, and want to pay off some high-interest credit cards, so you take out a second mortgage for $100,000 with Credit Union A. Bank A has the primary lien and Credit Union A has a secondary lien on your home.